A new method for flow-based network intrusion detection using the inverse Potts model: Proposal

 Algorithm \ref{algo:efc} shows the implementation of \ac{EFC}.
 In lines 2-5, the statistical model for the sampled flows is inferred, as described by eqs.~(\ref{eq:single_site}), (\ref{eq:pair_freq}), (\ref{eq:coupling}) and (\ref{eq:mf2}).
 Afterward, on lines 6-27, the classifier monitors the network waiting for a captured flow.
 When a flow is captured, its energy is calculated on lines 9-20, according to the Hamiltonian in eq.~(\ref{eq:hamil}).
 The computed flow energy is compared to a known threshold (\textit{cutoff}) value on line 21.
 In case the energy falls above the threshold, the flow is classified as malicious and should be forwarded to deep packet inspection (line 23) for assessment.
 Otherwise, the flow is released, and the classifier waits for another flow.

-It is essential to highlight that the time complexity of the training step of \ac{EFC} is $O((M \times Q)^3 + N \times M^2 \times Q^2)$, where $N$ in the number of samples, $M$ is the number of features, and $Q$ is the size of the alphabet.
-Meanwhile, the complexity of the classification step for each sample is $O(M)$.
+It is essential to highlight that the time complexity of the training step of \ac{EFC} is $O((M \times Q)^3 + N \times M^2 \times Q^2)$, where $N$ is the number of samples, $M$ is the number of features, and $Q$ is the size of the alphabet.
+Meanwhile, the complexity of the classification step for each sample is $O(M^2)$.
 It means that, in both steps, the complexity is more dependant on the number of features chosen, which can be kept small by using a feature selection mechanism, \eg \ac{PCA}.
-Therefore, it is possible to see that \ac{EFC} has a low computational cost when compared to ML-based classifiers, such as \ac{ANN}, \ac{SVM}, and \ac{RF}.
-Considering the implementation shown in this section, next, we present the results obtained when \ac{EFC} is used to perform flow classification.
+However, we do not currently explore any feature selection mechanisms because we consider it to be out of scope of this work, in which the main aim is only to present a first version of our newly proposed classifier for NIDS.